SandbergSan/Unreal_v004/README.md

 4. Install it, all default settings except "Choosing the default editor used by Git".
 Set that to VisualStudioCode.
 5. Download GitHub Desktop from: https://desktop.github.com/
 6. Install and run GitHub Desktop, in the app: Sign into GitHub.com
-7. Click "Clone a repository" and select the latest desired repository.
+7. Click "Clone a repository" and select the latest Version of the Unreal Project.
+8. Add all needed assets to the Unreal Project (Read more about this below in "About GitIgnore folders")
+9. Open the Unreal Project file.
+When opened, check that everything is working.
+10. Click File menu, then Connect to Source Control.
+Select Git, all user info should be set correctly.
+Connect.

 ## How to make a new version of the project: